kuangyu0801/kuangyu0801.github.io/README.md

 # [Top 10 Question](https://www.monster.com/career-advice/article/Top-10-Interview-Questions-Prep)
 ## **1. What are your weaknesses?**
 - i am too eager to deliver result or accomplishment, so big projects always frustrates me a little in the beginning
-	- later i learn from the idea of agile development, instead of doing all the survey in the front, i break each goals and requirement into small task and start earily and move fast
+	- later i learn from the idea of agile development, instead of doing all the survey in the front, i break each goals and requirement into small task and start early and move fast.
 - i am not really great at saying no to others, in the end, it will only make me work more, so later when i was assigned an role, i will clear out the responsibility and clarify the task so that other won't have false

 ## **2. Why should we hire you?**